jp0utside/Tagify/docs/Tagify_PRD.md

 - Background API call: `POST /playlists/{playlist_id}/tracks`
 - If API fails, rollback UI change and show error
 - Batch operations when adding same tag to multiple songs
-- Existing playlists import as tags for querying, but cannot be added or removed from songs
+- Existing playlists are imported as read-only entities for querying
+- Playlists cannot be modified by the app (no adding/removing songs)
+- Only tags can be modified and assigned to songs

 ---